WildH0g/UnitTestingApp/README.md

 ```javascript
 test.setLevelInfo(0);
 ```
 If value is `1`(default value) it means trace information will log out the result per each test, indicating if the test fails or passed.
-Depending on the specific testing function it will log out different information, for example, let´s says we want to test the following function:
+Depending on the specific testing function it will log out different information, for example, let's says we want to test the following custom function:

 ```javascript
 function addTwoValues (a, b) {